cywhale/spat_struct_regen/README.md

 4. docs: Results (html) and documents.

+5. NanhsiDT: A R packages includes datasets and functions used in Nanhsi related researches.

 **Link**

 <a href="docs/01S_Tab1_spatialPCNM.nb.html">Results of PCNM-RDA analyses, to extract understory-plants spatial structure (Table 1, Table S1, Fig. S2)</a>